-We go through some symptoms to help diagnose wether you have a cracked engine block or blown head gasket.
+We go through some symptoms to help diagnose whether you have a cracked engine block or blown head gasket.
 Follow these steps to help point you in the right direction

 Antifreeze In Oil

-Just like a cracked engine block allowing engine oil to mix with the antifreeze the opposite can also happen.
+Just like a cracked engine block allowing engine oil to mix with the antifreeze, the opposite can also happen.
 Antifreeze can mix with circulating engine oil this only happens when an engine block has a deep enough crack, allowing the antifreeze to pass into the engine oils passageways.
-Usually when antifreeze is contaminated with oil an odour will be produces with a visible smoke exiting the exhaust, or a cloudy milky-coloured oil that can be spotted on the engines dipstick.
+Usually when antifreeze is contaminated with oil an odour will be produced with a visible smoke exiting the exhaust, or a cloudy milky-coloured oil that can be spotted on the engine's dipstick.

 Oil In Antifreeze

-A major sign of a cracked engine block or blown head gasket is when you can see the engines antifreeze has mixed with the oil.
-A cracked block or blown head gasket can let the circulating engine antifreeze to mix with passing engine oil.
-The eng ine block has small channels where oil and coolant pass through and circulate a vehicle's engine.
-If an engine block crack happens close enough to these channels, passing engine oil can mix with and pollute circulating antifreeze.
+A major sign of a cracked engine block or blown head gasket is when you can see the engine's antifreeze has mixed with the oil.
+A cracked block or blown head gasket can cause the circulating engine antifreeze to mix with passing engine oil.
+The engine block has small channels where oil and coolant pass through and circulate a vehicle's engine.
+If a cylinder crack happens close enough to these channels, passing engine oil can mix with and pollute circulating antifreeze.
 Fortunately checking this is easily done by removing the radiator cap and inspecting.

 Low Engine Compression

 Engine compression is the result of engine combustion; the combustion is housed within the engine cylinders which are located within the engine block.
 A crack in the engine block can be the cause of low compression.
 This will cause engine combustion pressure to be disrupted, lowering the engine compression causing poor engine performance.